fritexvz/soldi-dns/README.md

 Specifically, Soldi-dns is:

 * Platform which connects Social Data, Public Data and Social Linked Data.
-Thanks to current DOmain Name System (www.dns.hr) we can have one unique Digital Identity.
+Thanks to current Domain Name System (www.dns.hr) we can have one unique Digital Identity.

 ## Standards Used